jondequinor/ert/docs/rst/manual/getting_started/configuration/poly_new/guide.rst

 .. image:: minimal/ert.png

-On the main screen you can see some elements.
+On the main screen you will see some elements.
 The ones we care about in this Guide are:

 * Simulation mode: lets you choose between running a single realization, or running all or specify a subset of them.
 * Runpath: shows wehere each realization of the experiment will be executed.
 The "%d" in this path is replaced by the number of the realization.
 Here we see a default used, since we have not configured the runpath yet.